-Credit card debt plagues thousands of American consumers each year.
+Credit card debt plagues millions of American consumers each year.

-In fact, the average American household in 2016 has $134,643 in debts, and those with credit cards found that they spend $1,300 per year on interest for the credit cards alone.
+In fact, the average American household in 2021 has $155,622 in debts.
+Those with credit cards had an average balance of more than $6,000 in 2021.
 Once credit cards can run your monthly budget, you might find that you are paying only the minimum and never making a dent in the balance due.

 When credit cards are overwhelming your monthly income, you have options.
 Before filing for bankruptcy, explore these three methods for quickly paying down credit card debt.
 Of course, if you find that these methods do not work or you have tried them with no relief, speak with a bankruptcy attorney to explore your options.